 It is highly recommended to consult experienced plumbing companies.
 Companies like Perfection Plumbing & Drain Cleaning Ltd. will provide proper installation of water heaters in the home.
 Any concerns or problems that came up from their installation may also be addressed at once through a 24-hour emergency service and repairs hotline.
 To guarantee a worthwhile investment, look for companies that provide upfront pricing.
 They should also recommend options that would suit your budget.

 How a Water Heater Works

 Other than their sturdy built, hot water tanks have a prepared reservoir of 20 to 80 gallons of hot water for a regular Canadian home.
-This system produces hot water by heating up cold water from the bottom of the tank then releasing it at the top when the hot water tap is turned on, utilizing either oil, gas, or electricity as an energy source.
+This system produces hot water by heating up cold water from the bottom of the tank and then releasing it at the top when the hot water tap is turned on, utilizing either oil, gas, or electricity as an energy source.
 The only downside in its performance is its inevitable wastage of energy or standby heat loss from continuous heating even if the hot water tap is turned off.

 When looking into investing in the system, you have to consider the household size and available energy source, because the rest of the costs will follow from there.
-With regular monitoring and measurement, you would be able to know the steps on reducing energy spending and have all the hot water you need.
+With regular monitoring and measurement, you would be able to know the steps to reducing energy spending and have all the hot water you need.

 (Source: Canadians are big users of hot water, Nrcan.gc.ca)